 What if we talked about community power as often as we talk about community need?
-We’re asking you to seize your power, and make amazing things happen at Gallery Aferro by donating today.
+We’re asking you to seize your power, and make amazing things happen at Gallery Aferro by donating online today.

 We want to keep making space for people to find their power, whether by making art, initiating programs, understanding themselves and people around them in new ways, and by asking questions about what can be possible.
 If you want to mail a donation, or have your company match a donation, please note our mailing address at the bottom of this page.

 Here are some questions we ask each year.